 The Age of the Child

-“As I read The Age of the Child, I kept wondering whether author Kristen Tsetsi might have been channeling George Orwell on LSD. … Tsetsi tells an engaging and unsettling story that is no longer that improbable and that will keep you reading and wondering late into the night.” – James C. Moore, co-author of New York Times best seller Bush’s Brain: How Karl Rove Made George W. Bush Presidential
+“As I read The Age of the Child, I kept wondering whether author Kristen Tsetsi might have been channeling George Orwell on LSD. … Tsetsi tells an engaging and unsettling story that is no longer that improbable and that will keep you reading and wondering late into the night.”
+James C. Moore, author of Give Back the Light and co-author of the New York Times best seller Bush’s Brain: How Karl Rove Made George W. Bush Presidential